 This phenomenon is created by giant flares from the sun or solar storms.
 These happen about 150 million kilometers away from Earth.
 The flares then send blasts of charged particles towards our planet.

 These solar winds take around 40 hours to reach Earth, and once the particles come into contact with Earth’s atmosphere, it creates a reaction.
-The results are glowing emissions that create the light show in our night skies: the Northern Lights!
+The results are glowing emissions visible in the night sky, which we know as the Northern Lights.

 It’s good to know that the lights can have more than one appearance.
 The type of atoms involved, the intensity of the solar activity, and the pull of Earth’s magnetic field all have a role to play.
 The lights can appear in a variety of shapes, movements, brightness, and colors.